Karandash8/make-argocd-fly/README.md

 With this tool you can quickly render jinja2/kustomize files, run yaml linter and continuer development.

-## Benefits
+## Features
+- Jinja2 and Kustomize rendering
-- Application resources are generated automatically
+- ArgoCD Application resources are generated automatically
-- Easier to grasp end manifests
-- Use `include` or `include_raw` in templates to render content of an external file
+- Use `include` or `include_raw` in Jinja2 templates to render content of external files
-- Shared global variables between applications/environments
-- Per environment variables to override global variables
+- Global and per environment Jinja2 variables
+- Single line YAML comments are supported
+- Applications in subdirectories are supported

 ## Configuration
 ### config.yml